Key Takeaways

 Sure, having a single slider that is shown on all pages isn’t counted as duplicate content and won’t punish your performance.
 But having several similar content sections can potentially harm your SEO results.

-Make sure that all of your content is original and isn’t duplicated from your own pages or other websites content.
+Make sure that all of your content is original and isn’t duplicated from your own pages or other websites’ content.

-✅ 9.2.4 Optimize the H1 tag
+✅ 9.2.4 Optimize the H1 tag for your SEO strategy

 Every page should have one and only one H1 tag.
 This is the most important H tag on your page and it should contain the main keyword, preferably at the beginning.